joesb/helios360/content/handbook/why/set-up-for-success.md

 ![Woman Using Laptop Inside an Office](/public/images/source/pexels-cottonbro-5971257.jpg){.image-rounded eleventy:widths="200,350,500"}
 {% endImgFigure %}

-Whilst the sales portion of the business interacts with your customers, until they move out of the 'prospect' phase and move closer towards that 'pre-contract' phase then a customer, in truth, isn't really a customer.
-This latter stage of the customer journey is often referred to as pre-sales, characterised by demonstrations and technical reviews, evaluations and trials, and so on.
-It's fair to say then that this pre-sales stage is a customer-facing role, even though it's part of the sales experience of the customer journey.{.content-canvas-item-main-left-main-end}
+Whilst the sales portion of the business interacts with your customers, until they move out of the 'prospect' phase, in truth, isn't really a customer.
+As they move closer towards that 'pre-contract' phase then it can useful to talk about a prospect as a customer.{.content-canvas-item-main-left-main-end}

+This latter stage of the journey is often referred to as 'pre-sales', characterised by demonstrations and technical reviews, evaluations and trials, and so on.
+It's fair to say, then, that this pre-sales stage is a customer-facing role, even though strictly speaking it's part of the sales experience of the customer journey.{.content-canvas-item-main-left-main-end}

 There's also an important part of the customer journey that (usually) follows on from the project delivery stage, once the work you've done for your client is in live service, whether that's a digital tool or system in live usage, a marketing strategy that's being implemented, a brand in action, or whatever.
 At this stage, your customer is trying to make best use of what you've created for them, to execute it successfully, to find new, interesting and innovative ways to use it and to work out what to do next.
 This phase is often referred to as 'customer success', and period of a special relationship with your customer that may see many opportunities for new business with them.